kidem42/Tg_bot_receipt_recognition/README.md

   - List of purchased items (simply listed with no strong focus on that part)
 - Add notes to receipts by replying to the bot's messages
 - Notes are stored in Google Sheets alongside receipt data
-- Group-specific template messages with Markdown formatting
+- Group-specific template messages with Markdown formatting and folder links
 - Automatic cleanup of old message tracking records (after 14 days)
-- Multi-page PDF document support
+- Multi-page PDF document support with batch analysis
 - Image conversion from various formats to ones compatible with OpenAI's API
 - Document storage in Google Drive with user-specific folders based on telegram user ID in the name
 - Structured data storage in Google Sheets with configurable columns
 - User permission system with group-based access control
-- Secure API communication with Google Apps Script
 - UUID-based record tracking to ensure notes are added to the correct receipts regardless of row position

 ## Recent Updates
+- Added robust retry mechanism with exponential backoff for API calls
+- Enhanced multi-page PDF support with batch analysis for better handling of multi-page receipts
+- Improved group-specific template messages:
-- Added group-specific template messages for receipt responses
+  - Added Google Drive folder URL in template messages
-  - Configurable templates in config.py for different user groups
   - Support for Markdown formatting (bold text) in templates
   - Templates can include instructions for users (e.g., how to add notes)
   - Only shown to users in specified groups
+- Implemented truncation of long item lists in Telegram messages
+- Removed time display from Telegram messages
+- Removed "Tax Amount" field from the OpenAI prompt and data processing
+- Enhanced Google Sheets configuration in pyHandler.js:
+  - Added option to enable/disable specific columns
+  - Added option to hide specific columns
+  - Added explicit column order definition
+  - Added logging configuration (enableLogging)
+- Simplified API security by removing API key requirement
 - Implemented UUID-based record tracking system to solve row shifting issues
   - Each receipt now has a unique identifier that doesn't change when rows shift
   - Notes are now linked to receipts by UUID instead of row number